oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

    $ kubectl -n <namespace> delete -f <domain resource YAML>
    ```

-### Configuration examples
+### Configuration example

-The following configuration examples illustrate each of the previously described sections.
+The following configuration example illustrates a basic configuration.

-#### Example 1: Basic configuration
+#### Basic configuration

-This example specifies the required image parameter for the auxiliary image(s); all other fields are at default values.
+This example specifies the required image parameter for the domain creation image(s); all other fields are at default values.

 ```
 spec: